gelatodigital/gelato-uniswap/README.md

 npx buidler compile
 ```

-Note: You can only request 50 KNC from this faucet once a day.
+Note: You can only request 50 DAI from this faucet once a day.

 # How Gelato Works